MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/public-data-sources/poi-entity-types-TEST.md

 # POI Entity Types

 The following table shows the entity IDs for the points of interest (POI) categories that are supported by the [PointsOfInterest](../public-data-sources/pointsofinterest.md) data source.
 POI entities may not be available for every location.

+> [!NOTE]
+>  If migrating from the deprecated NAVTEQNA and/or NAVTEQEU data sources, the PointsOfInterest data source supports the same Entity Type ID's used by the NAVTEQNA and NAVTEQEU data sources.
+The secondary Entity Type ID's listed in the table below correspond with the Entity Type ID's used in the NAVTEQNA and NAVTEQEU data sources for similar POI categories.

 |Entity Type ID|Entity Type Name|
 |--------------------|----------------------|